Appearance

 exit();

-It is important to note that if you are using a load balancer or a reverse proxy, it may handle the SSL termination, in that case you will have to check for the headers set by load balancer or proxy for identifying whether the request is coming in over HTTPS or not.
+It is important to note that if you are using a load balancer or a reverse proxy, it may handle SSL termination.
+In that case, you will need to check the headers set by the load balancer or proxy to identify whether the request is coming in over HTTPS.